Food Preparation/Kitchen Assistant

 The following table lists how many food preparation/professional cooking/kitchen assistant graduations there were in 2019-2020 for each degree level.

 What Food Preparation/Kitchen Assistant Majors Need to Know

-O*NET surveyed people in occupations related to food preparation/professional cooking/kitchen assistant and asked them what knowledge areas, skills, and abilities were important for their jobs.
-The responses were rated on a scale of 1 to 5 with 5 being most important.
+In an O*NET survey, food preparation/professional cooking/kitchen assistant majors were asked to rate what knowledge areas, skills, and abilities were important in their occupations.
+These answers were weighted on a scale of 1 to 5 with 5 being the most important.

 Knowledge Areas for Food Preparation/Professional Cooking/Kitchen Assistant Majors

 Food Preparation/Professional Cooking/Kitchen Assistant majors often go into careers in which the following knowledge areas are important: